jackpine/collision/_posts/2015-09-01-dangerous-intersections-of-usc.md

 So, why are there so many injured cyclists near USC?
 The biggest contributor to their high incident count is no doubt the high number of cyclists in this area.
 We aren't necessarily saying that they have more collisions per capita.
-Still, each of these represents and injured person, and multiple deaths.
+Still, each of these represents a person who was injured, or sometimes killed.
 It is certainly worthy of our consideration when discussing new legislation and infrastructure.